 Kandacy finishes the ten or so greeting cards.
 She lowers the flame under the fish stew.
-She places a bright, yellow-leafed, croton plant in the window sill and waters it, then gives her husband the stack of cards.
+She places a bright, yellow-leafed, croton plant in the window sill, just so and waters it, then gives her husband the stack of cards.

 "Why don't you two take the short trip down the hill to the campus post office.
 I need ten stamps.
 By the time you get back, lunch will be ready."

 Gerald insists he drives as he opens the creaky gate and they head out.
 They arrive, but Gerald sits on the hood and smokes while Algie enters the tiny university postal office.
 It's vacation time and the line is short.
 Only a father and son are ahead.
 The boy's father is tall and fair skinned with broad shoulders.
-The little boy looks remarkably like the one he encountered on his property retrieving his kite.
+A tattoo of a red anchor just peeps over the top of his shirt collar.
+The little boy is identical to the one he encountered on his property retrieving his kite.